-Inclusion Criteria for Global Competency Certificate-eligible International and Intercultural Experiences
+Inclusion Criteria for Global Competency Certificate-Eligible International and Intercultural Experiences

-To meet the non-academic graduating requirement of the GCC, students must demonstrate that they have successfully taken part in a GCC-eligible international or intercultural experience.
+To meet the non-academic graduating requirement of the GCC, a student must demonstrate that they have successfully taken part in a structured and supervised GCC-eligible international or intercultural experience.
+This experience must occur while the student is working toward the completion of the GCC.